 There are some characters through which one can distinguish the Tsetse fly from a house fly.

 - It has a long proboscis, which extends directly forward.

 - It can fold its wings on each other.

 - Its wings have a Hatchet cell.

 They mainly feed on the blood of vertebrates resulting in the body slowly being destroyed by a parasite.
 This insect carries the parasite in the flesh.
 The tsetse fly is the biological vector of trypanosomes, which is the cause of infectious diseases in humans.
 The disease caused by the tsetse fly is a sleeping sickness in which the shutting of some body parts.
 This disease can be cured with proper medicines.
 It transmits the parasite from infected vertebrate hosts to uninfected vertebrates.
 Trypanosomes are the parasite of the animal.
 About 250 to 300 thousand people became victims of this dangerous insect every year.

 Africanized honey bees are also known as killer bees.
 These are the most aggressive and dominant insects in the world.
 Killer bees have short wings.
 They are smaller in size and dark in color.
 They feed on larvae, nectar, and sucrose including water.

 6. Predator of Killer Bees

 Normally, killer bees consist of thousands of members.
 Each large colony of killer bees contains more than 80,000 members.
-All the members attack in the group and by repeatedly stinging they kill, whoever attacks their hives.
+All the members attack the group and by repeatedly stinging they kill, whoever attacks their hives.
 The main target of killer bees is the face and eyes of human beings.
-The killer bees follow their prey for more than one miles.
+The killer bees follow their prey for more than one mile.
 The venom is not much dangerous but the attack of killer bees in the group could cause even death.